 rpl_semi_sync_master_timeout: Number of milliseconds to wait for replica acknowledgment.

-Rpl_semi_sync_master_tx_wait_time: The total time the source waited for transactions.
+Rpl_semi_sync_master_tx_wait_time: Total time source waited for transactions.

 rpl_semi_sync_master_wait_no_slave: Whether source waits for timeout even with no replicas.